andbloch/i18nnn/readme.md

     i18nnn.init(); // intilialise with default options

-Here's an example whith a custom configuration, equivalent to the initialisation with the default options above:
+Here's an example with a custom configuration, equivalent to the initialisation with the default options shown before:

     i18nnn.init({ // initialise with custom uptions

         messagesFilePath: process.cwd()+'/locales/messages.xlsx',

         csv: { // if you're using csv intead of xlsx
             delimiter: ';',
             escape: '"'
         },

         // default cookie key for locale
         // the locale middleware (express) will use this field to store the determined the locale
         cookieLocaleKey: 'locale'